thomasfredericks/MicroOsc/README.md

 void sendInt64(const char *address, uint64_t h);
 ```

-Example of sending an int :
+Example of sending an int:
 ```cpp
 int reading = analogRead(1);
 myOsc.sendInt("/photo", reading);
 ```

-## Sending a list of arguments
+### Sending a list of arguments

 MicroOsc can sends lists of variable arguments, but because we are in **C**, you must **cast** your arguments (especially `int` as some Arduino boards use `uint16_t` and others `uint32_t`) properly before sending them.